 Daiwa’s Magseal is present in several locations.
 While not waterproof, it’s highly water-resistant and designed to handle tough, wet conditions season after season.

-Again, durability and the resilience to back up session after tough session is a key feature.
+Again, durability and the resilience to handle tough sessions is a key feature of the Daiwa Exist.

 With appropriate maintenance, the Exist will outlast you and be in excellent condition when you pass it on to your kids.